 National Ocean Science Conference

-Register for the third National Ocean Science Conference
+Registration for the third National Ocean Science Conference is now officially closed

 On 8 June 2026 we celebrate World Ocean Day in the Netherlands at our annual National Ocean Science Conference.
 On this day we bring together the marine science community, sharing marine science in all its aspects, across disciplines and strengthening collaborations.
 The conference is intended for researchers, policymakers, professionals and students working in marine science in the Netherlands.
 In this year’s edition we will reflect on 150 years of sea research, on the occasion of the 150th anniversary of our national ocean science institute NIOZ.

 What to expect?
 Key notes from Helen Czerski and Daniel Pauly, new insights, poster presentations, and interactive workshops.
 A perfect opportunity to discover what your fellow ocean enthusiasts are working on, expand your network, and get inspired to shape the future of sea research!
-Register here and scroll down to take a look at the full program:
+Scroll down to take a look at the full program.

 Programme